In this topic:

 - Starting student sessions.
 No changes to the way students access and use this Fast ForWord program, except for a few improvements.
 See Start Fast ForWord sessions.

 - Monitoring student sessions.
 You can monitor Foundations II sessions the same way you monitor other Fast ForWord programs.
-See Monitor student sessions.
+See Monitor student sessions from a browser.

 - Demos.
 Both staff and students can demo the Foundations II program.
 See Fast ForWord demos.